ptupitsyn/gridgain9-dotnet-examples/README.md

 # Activate the GridGain Cluster

-* Uncomment `await ManagementApi.ActivateCluster` line
-* Fix the license path
-* Run the program
-* Comment the line again
+* `ManagementApi.ActivateCluster` call in `Program.cs` will activate the cluster automatically.
+* Cluster activation may take time - re-run the program if it fails with client connection error.

 Alternatively, use the [CLI tool](https://www.gridgain.com/docs/gridgain9/latest/ignite-cli-tool).